Import Administration, International Trade Administration, Department of Commerce.

-Tisha Loeper-Viti or Martin Claessens at (202) 482-7425 and (202) 482-5451, respectively; Import Administration, International Trade Administration, U.S. Department of Commerce, 14th Street and Constitution Avenue, NW, Washington, DC 20230.End Further Info End Preamble Start Supplemental Information
+David Layton or Monica Gallardo at (202) 482-0371 and (202) 482-3147, respectively; Import Administration, International Trade Administration, U.S. Department of Commerce, 14th Street and Constitution Avenue, NW, Washington, DC 20230.End Further Info End Preamble Start Supplemental Information

 The preliminary determination in this investigation was published on July 17, 2003.
-See Notice of Preliminary Determination of Sales at Less Than Fair Value: Prestressed Concrete Steel Wire Strand from India, 68 FR 42389 (July 17, 2003) (Preliminary Determination).
+See Notice of Preliminary Determination of Sales at Less Than Fair Value: Prestressed Concrete Steel Wire Strand from Brazil, 68 FR 42386 (July 17, 2003) (Preliminary Determination).
 Since the publication of the Preliminary Determination, the following events have occurred:

-On July 31, 2003, Tata Iron and Steel Co.
-Ltd. (TISCO), the sole respondent in this investigation, requested that the Department of Commerce (the Department) postpone its final determination and fully extend the provisional measures by 60 days.
-On August 18, 2003, the Department published in the Federal Register the postponement of the final determination for PC strand from India.
+On August 6, 2003, Belgo Bekaert Arames S.A.
+(BBA), the sole Brazilian producer and mandatory respondent, requested that the Department of Commerce (the Department) postpone its final determination and fully extend the provisional measures by 60 days.
+On August 18, 2003, the Department published in the Federal Register the postponement of the final determination for PC strand from Brazil.
 See Notice of Postponement of Final Antidumping Duty Determinations and Extension of Provisional Measures: Prestressed Concrete Steel Wire Strand From Brazil, India, and the Republic of Korea, 68 FR 49436 (August 18, 2003).

 Scope of Investigation